 According to health experts, it is completely normal to feel exhausted after such a highly intense moment.
 "The election has fueled political mayhem, civil unrest, and partisan discord—this ever-changing poll confirms our nerves," shares Anita Kanti, Certified Life Coach.

 The Los Angeles based author of Behaving Bravely continues, "According to recent research in the Psychiatric Times, anxiety led most Americans to feel uncertain in this year’s election.
 Add a tumultuous pandemic on top of mental stress and there’s no question we could all use an intervention right about now."

 The reality of this election breaks down like this: nearly half of the U.S. is feeling discord that their presidential nominee didn’t win.
-The half to come out victorious is feeling uneasy that it was such a close race to call in the first place (plus, there's still a long road ahead with the possibilities of recounts and Trump's pending lawsuits).
+The half to come out victorious is feeling uneasy that it was such a close race to call in the first place (plus, there's the recounts and Trump's lawsuits).
 There are, however, several ways to deal with post-election trauma.